12 Ways To Stop If You’re Always Expecting The Worst

 Concentrate on being present in the here and now.
 This will help you to stop worrying about the future and prevent expecting the worst-case scenarios.
 Because if you think well, only the present moment is real… Everything else is a mental projection.
 And it’s up to you whether you want to focus on what’s real or imaginary.

 This article can also help: 10 Simple Ways To Be More Mindful In Your Daily Life

 10. Spend Time With Friends

-Isolating yourself only makes things worse so surround yourself with positive people and talk to them about your problems.
+Isolating yourself only makes things worse.
+Surround yourself with positive people and talk to them about your problems.
 Your friends or family may help you realize that what you’re worrying about probably isn’t such a big deal.
-Or, even if it is, they can help you find possible solutions or ways to make this better.
+Or, even if it is, they can help you to find possible solutions or ways to make this better.

 11. Expand Your Comfort Zone

 To make this happen, start gently expanding your boundaries.
 Start testing yourself, challenging yourself, and taking small risks.
 Try to do one thing that you’re scared of every day and progressively desensitize yourself.
 You don’t need to face your biggest fear right away – just think of one thing that feels slightly uncomfortable and do it.
-Once you feel okay with that, take a step further and do another thing that is a little scarier.
+Once you feel okay with it, take a step further and do another thing that is a little scarier.

 12. Talk To a Therapist

 If you’re still expecting the worst after you try all of these ideas, you can always try talking to a professional.
-A therapist can help you identify the root causes of your negative thinking and teach you how to think more positively.
+A therapist can help you to identify the root causes of your negative thinking and teach you how to think more positively.
 Sometimes, we develop cognitive distortions – wrong beliefs that seem logical in our head, but when challenged, they show their real nature of being completely irrational!
 They’re not dangerous, but they’re stealing away your happiness and a therapist can help you to see them.
 You can also try our Thought Workbook which helps you to find cognitive distortions in your thoughts as well.